San Carlo al Lazzaretto, Milan

-San Carlo al Lazzaretto is a small Renaissance style octagonal church now in largo Bellintani Fra Paolo, number 1 in the quartiere Porta Venezia of Milan.
-It is located about three blocks northwest of the Porta Venezia.
-Its present situation, amidst crowded 19th and 20th century apartment blocks, has little relationship to its original placement, in the central park of a massive rectangular cloister-like 15th-century leprosarium (Lazaretto).
+San Carlo al Lazzaretto is a small Renaissance style octagonal church now in largo Bellintani Fra Paolo, number 1 in Milan, Lombardy, Italy.
+It is located about three blocks northwest of the gate known as Porta Venezia, which gave name to the quartiere.
+Its present situation, amidst crowded 19th and 20th century apartment blocks, has little relationship to its original placement, inside the central park of a massive rectangular cloister-like 15th-century leprosarium (Lazaretto).
 The church, once called Tempietto di Santa Maria della Sanità or San Carlino, escaped the late-nineteenth century demolition of the Lazzaretto.